camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/03-reading-a-model.html.md

 ```

 For every element instance you can now read and edit the attribute values.
-Either by using the provided
+You can do this by either using the provided
 helper methods or the generic XML model API.
 If you added custom attributes to the BPMN elements you can
 always access them with the generic XML model API.